ryanand26/picturefill/README.md

 projects browser list.
 (The original polyfill excellent though, looking forward to the discussed updates)
 * Requires getElementsByClassName or querySelectorAllBrowser so support is lower then the original.
 * Removed the noscript and default image src.
+* Used elements of PicturePolyfill (https://github.com/verlok/picturePolyfill) to implement devicePixelRatio in the form of 1x 2x rather than media query

 # Picturefill